k3s-io/k3s-ansible/README.md

 HA expects that there is a virtual IP (**ha_cluster_vip**) in front of the *control-plane* servers.
 A few methods have been implemented to provide and manage this VIP.
+See `inventory/turingpi` for my example HA setup on my Turing Pi v1.
-See `inventory/sample/group_vars/README.md` for more details.
+See `inventory/sample/group_vars/README.md` for more details on variables.